Bumblebee202111/doubean-public/README.md

 #### Douban access

-To not get myself into trouble, I have added detailed implementation of accessing data to .gitignore list.
+To not get myself into trouble, I have added detailed implementation of data access to .gitignore list.
 However, the latest release is always available.

 ### Who is it for?